szabgab/slides/perl-programming/scalars.md

 ```

-See also <command>perldoc perlop</command> for precedence and associativity tables
+See also `perldoc perlop` for precedence and associativity tables
 and/or use () to define the order of evaluation.